pythonicmux/multiorderAlgorithm/README.md

 ### How it uses the algorithm

 `MultiorderNode` will have an internal list of waiting orders and planned moves for those waiting orders.
-The actual planning acts as a two-stage planner.
+The actual planning acts as a 2-stage batched planner, with the waiting orders list acting as a first stage and the current moves list acting as a second stage.

 Every time a new order comes in, the order will be added to the waiting orders list, and once all the currently planned moves are done, the node will calculate the best path for